Salain810/IronExBot/WISPBYTE_SETUP.md

 ## After Starting

-Once the bot is online in your Discord server:
+Once the bot is online in your Discord server, you can use these commands:

-1. Type `!setup` in any channel
+### Available Commands

+- **`!setup`** - Create the card tracker embed with reaction buttons
-2. The bot will create the card tracker embed
+  - The bot will create an interactive card inventory
-3. Click reactions to add/remove cards
+  - React with 1️⃣-7️⃣ to add cards
+  - React with ✅ to consume a complete set

+- **`!status`** - Show current card quantities in chat
+  - Displays all card counts
+  - Shows total cards and complete sets available
+  - Message auto-deletes after 10 seconds

+- **`!reset`** - Reset all card quantities to 0
+  - Clears the entire inventory
+  - Updates the tracker embed automatically

+- **`!forums`** - List all available forum channels in the server
+  - Shows a numbered list of forums
+  - Use this before creating a forum post

+- **`!post <number>`** - Create a forum post with card inventory
+  - First run `!forums` to see available forum channels
+  - Then run `!post 1` (or the number you want)
+  - Creates a thread in the selected forum with the current card inventory

 ## Notes